 Making the most of your HSA at every life stage

-The triple tax advantages and ability to accumulate funds year over year are why it can make great sense to make the most of your HSA, no matter where you are in life.
+The triple tax advantages and ability to accumulate funds year over year are why it can make sense to make the most of your HSA, no matter where you are in life.

 By contributing to an HSA at an early age, you have the opportunity to let your money grow tax-free for 30 or even 40 years.
 While you may have other things going on like paying off student loans or saving for a car, even setting aside $50 to $100 per month can add up over time—that’s just as much as many people spend on coffee.
 The time value of your money is an advantage you won’t have as you get older, so it’s smart to start saving now, even just a little.